Orange-Bouygues talks revive French telecoms merger debate

 The discussions bring Orange, the former France Telecom monopoly, into the frame for the first time in moves to consolidate the industry, but other industry sources wondered how far talks could go between the biggest and third-biggest mobile service providers, given the likely antitrust hurdles.

-They said the manoeuvering could be aimed instead at raising the potential price of Bouygues Telecom for rival Iliad, whose upstart 'Free' mobile service sparked a price war two years ago.
+They said the maneuvering could be aimed instead at raising the potential price of Bouygues Telecom for rival Iliad (ILD.PA), whose upstart 'Free' mobile service sparked a price war two years ago.

 Stephane Richard, CEO of 27 percent state-owned Orange, has discussed the matter with Martin Bouygues, his counterpart at Bouygues, the sources said.

-A deal with Orange would value Bouygues Telecom at more than 6 billion euros (4.8 billion pounds), and by selling in return for shares, Bouygues and its shareholder JCDecaux could end up holding close to 10 percent of Orange, one of the sources said.
+A deal with Orange would value Bouygues Telecom at more than 6 billion euros ($8.2 billion), and by selling in return for shares, Bouygues and its shareholder JCDecaux (JCDX.PA) could end up holding close to 10 percent of Orange, one of the sources said.

-Bouygues Telecom and its conglomerate parent Bouygues were the losers last month in a battle to buy Vivendi's SFR, the country's second biggest mobile network operator behind Orange.
+Bouygues Telecom and its conglomerate parent Bouygues (BOUY.PA) were the losers last month in a battle to buy Vivendi's (VIV.PA) SFR, the country's second biggest mobile network operator behind Orange.

-Asked in a televison interview about reports of the talks, French Economy Minister Arnaud Montebourg said "they exist" but that there were "multiple discussions" taking place in the industry.
-Orange also said in a statement that it was "exploring opportunities" and favoured consolidation.
+Asked in a television interview about reports of the talks, French Economy Minister Arnaud Montebourg said "they exist" but that there were "multiple discussions" taking place in the industry.
+Orange also said in a statement that it was "exploring opportunities" and favored consolidation.

 HOW WILL IT END?